 She shared more of what was going on in her life, in detail; as she talked, I took her picture.

 She shared detail, her desires, her passions; as she talked, I took her picture.

 The nervous young woman I had met through Instagram was, for the moment, gone; standing before me was a young woman who didn’t question her smile or her body or anything else.

 She exuded confidence and her being able to touch upon that made her that much more beautiful.

 We moved along to another location for a final set of photographs and continued with our boudoir photography.

 After the session, she was happy and couldn’t wait to see how I had seen her throughout the photo shoot.
-We parted ways, and I began the drive back to Houston.
+We parted ways, and I began the drive back to Austin.
 Words cannot describe the immense satisfaction I felt on that drive.
 I came away with the most authentic photographs I had ever shot.
 I am so grateful she trusted me.

 A person can’t be told to get better.
 A person can’t be told they are beautiful just the way they are.
 They need to see it through the eyes of someone who can express it directly, without a word.

 Her pictures from the boudoir photo shoot say it all.

 I am beautiful because I am a fighter!